cutehusky/AnimationComponentForInnercore/README.md

 ## Feature

-- Only support modifies float molang variable in scripts.
+- Only support set float molang variable in scripts.
+- Class MolangHelper only work in client.
 - Import
   ```typescript
   let AnimationComponet = null